Nicolas-Reyland/Chaikin3D/README.md

 ### Examples

-One iteration on a deer (yes, a deer)
+One iteration on a deer
 ```
 python chaikin3d.py -i example-meshes/deer.obj -cg 1
 ```